Norris Poulson

 Charles Norris Poulson (July 23, 1895 – September 25, 1982) was an American politician who represented Southern California in public office at the local, state, and federal levels.
-He served as the 36th Mayor of Los Angeles, California from 1953 to 1961, after having been a California State Assemblyman and then a member of the United States Congress.
+He served as the 36th Mayor of Los Angeles from 1953 to 1961, after having been a California State Assemblyman and then a member of the United States Congress.
 He was a Republican.

 Early life and career

 Charles Norris Poulson was born in Baker County, Oregon.
-He was the son of Peter Skovo Poulson (1843-1928) who was an immigrant from Denmark.
-Poulson attended Oregon State University in Corvallis for two years before he wed Erna June Loennig on December 25, 1916.
+He was the son of Peter Skovo Poulson (1843–1928), an immigrant from Denmark.
+Poulson attended Oregon State University for two years before he wed Erna June Loennig on December 25, 1916.
 The couple arrived in Los Angeles in 1923.
 Poulson became a certified public accountant through correspondence classes and night school at Southwestern Law School, which at that time had a business school.

 Political career

 California State Assembly and U.S. Congress

-In 1938, he was elected to the 56th District seat of the California State Assembly.
+In 1938, he was elected to the District 56 seat of the California State Assembly.
 He won a congressional seat four years later.
 After losing the seat in the 1944 election, he returned to the United States Congress following the 1946 elections, remaining there until his election as mayor of Los Angeles.
 During his years as a congressman, Poulson helped lead California in its fight against Arizona over Colorado River water.
 At the time of his departure from Congress, he was the chairman of the Committee on Interior and Insular Affairs.